jstyle5/Jaewhee-Test-Docs/docs/voice-call-video-call.md

 ---

-Step2: You’ll be able to switch which user is displayed in the larger screen and vice versa.
+Step2: You'll be able to switch which user is displayed on the larger screen and vice versa.
 <br />
 ![Call14](https://github.com/jstyle5/KakaoTalk-English-Version-Guide/blob/gh-pages/assets/images/calls/call-14.png?raw=true "CALL14")

 ---

 **Note:** Generally, a small screen locates on your upper-left side.
-You can simply move the small screen by dragging and dropping on your screen.
+You can move the small screen by dragging and dropping on your screen.